hofxbits/LectureNotes/_posts/2020-01-23-primes-aditi.md

 layout: post
 mathjax: true
 author: Aditi Kathpalia
-title: "Lecture 2 Extension: Proofs for the Infinitude of primes"
+title: "Lecture 2 Extension: Proofs for the Infinitude of primes - Using Mersenne Numbers"
 ---

-**Proof on the Infinitude of Primes - using Mersenne numbers**

 Suppose $\mathbb{P}$, the set of primes is finite and $p$ is the largest prime.
 We have assumed a contradiction to the fact that the set $\mathbb{P}$ is infinite.
 Numbers of the form $2^s-1$ are called Mersenne numbers, where $s$ is a prime.
 Let us consider the Mersenne number $2^p-1$ .
 Then two cases arise: